lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 Again, the `dependent: :destroy` option for associations will help.
 As you have guessed, the `doses` table is the join table between cocktails and ingredients.

-Test your associations on Rails console before moving on.
+Again, test your associations on Rails console before moving on.
 Example:

 ```
 $ mojito = Cocktail.create(name: "Mojito")